Buyer's FAQ

 • What happened to INTERACTER?

-INTERACTER development ceased in 2000 and technical support was withdrawn in 2006.
+INTERACTER development ceased in 2000 and technical support stopped in 2006.
 INTERACTER is no longer available.
-We recommend Winteracter for new development.
+Winteracter is recommended for new development.

 • How do I convert my INTERACTER programs to Winteracter?